m3au/meows/components/Footer.md

 # Footer Component

 The Footer component provides secondary navigation and legal information access across the meows.space application.
-It maintains consistent placement at the bottom of each page.
+It appears at the bottom of each page with standardized styling.

 ## Component Structure